As an Amazon Associate I earn from qualifying purchases.

 You want the skin on them, however.
 If, for some reason you have skinless legs, you will need to totally submerge them in the fat — and skip the crisping part in Step 3 of the recipe below.
 Snow goose legs cooked this way, then shredded, are amazing.

-Roast duck legs the next time you come across duck legs in the market, or have a good day duck hunting.
+Roast duck legs the next time you come across duck legs in the market, or have a good day duck or goose hunting.
 You will not be sad.